-Vespertine Films and New Media Productions
+Vespertine Films and The Engage Media Project

-was founded by documentary filmmaker SABRINA SCHMIDT GORDON.
+were founded by documentary filmmaker SABRINA SCHMIDT GORDON.

 An honors graduate from New York University, she has been committed to cultural and social issues documentary filmmaking for over a decade.
 Her editing debut garnered an Emmy for WGBH's Greater Boston Arts

 series, and she has continued to distinguish herself as both a producer and editor through her work on numerous award-winning programs for public television,film, cable and the web.

 Sabrina is the producer and editor of DOCUMENTED, the story of Pulitzer Prize-winning undocumented journalist, Jose Antonio Vargas, and

 his fight for immigration reform.
 The film had record viewership for its 2014 broadcast premiere on CNN and social media.
 It received

 significant Oscar buzz and was nominated for an NAACP Image Award for Outstanding Documentary.
 Her latest film, BaddDDD Sonia Sanchez, about the renowned poet and activist, marks her directorial debut, and won Best Film Directed By A Woman Of Color at the 2015 African Diaspora Film Festival.
 It premiered at the prestigious Full Frame Documentary Film Festival, opening to a sold out show and four award nominations.
 She is also the Co-Producer and Editor of Hip-Hop: Beyond Beats and Rhymes, which premiered at the Sundance Film Festival and was named in both the Chicago Tribune's "Best Documentaries of 2007 and MSNBC's "Ten Most Important Black Films of the Decade."
 She followed that with Mrs. Goundo's Daughter, a gripping film about a